MicrosoftDocs/dynamics-365-intelligent-order-management/topics/available-to-promise.md

 ## Run a sample transaction with ATP check

 Intelligent Order Management can perform inventory checks as an independent provider action.
-If a fulfillment source has already been assigned to the sales order lines via a policy or manual order creation, you can orchestrate the order to perform independent inventory checks.
-If the previously described settings are enabled, the system will also check ATP dates and determine the **Material Availability Date** and **Estimated Shipment Date** values on the sales order line.
+If a fulfillment source is assigned to the sales order lines via a policy or manual order creation, you can orchestrate the order to perform independent inventory checks.
+If the previously described settings are enabled, the system checks ATP dates and determine the **Material Availability Date** and **Estimated Shipment Date** values on the sales order line.

 > [!NOTE]
-> Inventory checks will also occur as part of fulfillment and returns optimization.
-The sales order lines will be updated accordingly, based on the ATP settings.
+> Inventory checks occur as part of fulfillment and returns optimization.
+The sales order lines are updated accordingly, based on the ATP settings.

 The following illustration shows an example of an orchestration journey that has a policy-based fulfillment assignment.

 :::image type="content" source="media/SampleOrch.png" alt-text="Screenshot of a sample orchestration journey with policy-based fulfillment assignment.":::

 The following provider actions are available as part of Intelligent Order Management.
-They will check ATP when the ATP settings are enabled.
+They check ATP when the ATP settings are enabled.

 | Provider action | Description |
 |---|---|